cerbos/cerbos-sdk-javascript/docs/opentelemetry.cerbosinstrumentation.settracerprovider.md

 ## CerbosInstrumentation.setTracerProvider() method

-Override the tracer provider, which otherwise defaults to the global trace provider.
+Override the tracer provider, which otherwise defaults to the global tracer provider.

 **Signature:**